Envirometrix/PredictiveSoilMapping/docs/index.md

 Most of methods described in this book are based on the following publications:

-* Hengl, T., Nussbaum, M., Wright, M. N., Heuvelink, G. B., & Gr&auml;ler, B. (2018) [Random Forest as a generic framework for predictive modeling of spatial and spatio-temporal variables](https://peerj.com/preprints/26693/).
+* Hengl, T., Nussbaum, M., Wright, M. N., Heuvelink, G. B., and Gr&auml;ler, B. (2018) [Random Forest as a generic framework for predictive modeling of spatial and spatio-temporal variables](https://peerj.com/preprints/26693/).
 PeerJ Preprints.

 * Sanderman, J., Hengl, T., Fiske, G., (2017) [The soil carbon debt of 12,000 years of human land use](http://www.pnas.org/content/early/2017/08/15/1706103114.full).
 PNAS, doi:10.1073/pnas.1706103114